Feishu

 - Ensure event subscription includes

-im.message.receive_v1 - Ensure long connection is enabled
+im.message.receive_v1 - Ensure persistent connection (WebSocket) is selected

 - Ensure the gateway is running: